El día que me quieras (film): Plot

 The film tells the story of Julio Arguelles, the son of a wealthy Buenos Aires businessman, who wants to marry Margarita, who is considered to be below his social status.
-Despite her father’s opposition, they marry and elope together.
+Despite his father’s opposition, they marry and elope together.
 The film then traces the life of the couple and, following the death of the young Margarita, concludes with Julio’s rise to fame as a tango singer.
 Astor Piazzolla, who in later life would revolutionize traditional tango, played a cameo role as a young paperboy.